ravendb/ravendb-python-embedded/labs/01-embedded-zero-config.md

    server (`Raven.Server.dll`) that ships inside the wheel.
 2. `RavenServerRunner` launches it as **`dotnet Raven.Server.dll ...`**, using the `dotnet` found on your `PATH` (`ServerOptions.dot_net_path`).
-3. `ServerOptions.framework_version` defaults to `auto`.
-The package reads the bundled `Raven.Server.runtimeconfig.json`, finds the required .NET line, and selects a compatible installed patch.
-The host does **not** roll forward across major versions, which is why a net10.0 server still requires .NET 10.
+3. `ServerOptions.framework_version` defaults to `""`, leaving runtime selection and roll-forward to the dotnet host.
+Set it to `auto` when you want the package to read `Raven.Server.runtimeconfig.json` and select a compatible installed patch.
+A net10.0 server still requires .NET 10.
 4. The one exception: point the server at a **self-contained** build (an apphost `Raven.Server` with the runtime bundled) and it runs **without `dotnet`**.
 That is Lab 02.